Magic Johnson Theatres: Los Angeles multiplex

-The venture dates back to July 1995, when the Magic Johnson Crenshaw 15 opened in the Baldwin Hills Crenshaw Mall in the South region of Los Angeles, California.
+The venture dates back to July 1995, when the Magic Johnson Crenshaw 15 opened in the Baldwin Hills Crenshaw Plaza in the South region of Los Angeles, California.

-It was the first multiplex theatre opened, and was closed in early 2010.
+It was the first multiplex theatre opened, and was closed in 2010.
 It was completely renovated and reopened as the Rave Cinemas Baldwin Hills 15 by the Rave Cinemas chain in June 2011.
 It is now owned by Cinemark Theatres and is renamed the Baldwin Hills Crenshaw Plaza 15 and XD.

 Other multiplexes

-The only two multiplexes that were opened during the partnership with Magic Johnson, and are still operating, is the AMC Magic Johnson Harlem 9 in Harlem, New York City and the AMC Magic Johnson 12 Capital Center in Largo, MD, a suburb of Washington, D.C.
+The only two multiplexes that were opened during the collaboration with Magic Johnson, and are still operating, is the AMC Magic Johnson Harlem 9 in Harlem, New York City and the AMC Magic Johnson 12 Capital Center in Largo, MD, a suburb of Washington, D.C.

 The Randall Park 12 in Cleveland, Ohio; Northline 12 in Houston, Texas; and Greenbriar 12 in Atlanta, Georgia — were all closed by AMC due to lack of profitability.

-The Magic Theatres Cap Center 12 in Largo, Maryland is still open and operated by AMC Theatres.
-The Cap Center 12 was the first multiplex opened that was not a partnership with Magic Johnson.
+The Magic Theatres Cap Center 12 in Largo, Maryland, is still open and operated by AMC Theatres.
+The Cap Center 12 was the first multiplex opened that was not a collaboration with Magic Johnson.
 Loews Cineplex Entertainment had used the Magic Theatres name only to brand the location.